roman-milk/roman-milk.github.io/the-patio-with-a-view.md

  "Yes, but your husband kicked you out and that changes your status.
 You might be married, but you are separated and Carl has made no move to get you back.
 To me that makes you a free agent."

  Then, on impulse, I ejected the DVD and gave it to her.
 "You can watch it if I'm not around and you are horny enough to use your fingers or your hairbrush.
 It's a copy and I have plenty more."
-Report_Story #4